pjsip/pjproject_docs/docs/source/intro/intro.rst

 `PJSIP.ORG <https://pjsip.org>`_) and PJSIP as libraries that provide SIP protocol implementation  above, we also call this project **PJPROJECT**.

-Below is the diagram that shows the relationship among libraries in PJPROJECT.
+Below is architecture diagram of libraries in PJPROJECT.
 Click the link on the diagram to go to the documentation.

 .. raw:: html
     :file: architecture.svg